romii0x/zknote/README.md

   Messages are encrypted and decrypted in the browser.

 - 💥 **Self-Destructing Messages**
-  Messages expire after one view or a preset time limit.
+  Messages are deleted after successful decryption or expiration.

 - 🧠 **Zero Knowledge**
   The server stores only ciphertext.
 Keys never leave the client.